Webulux

 When you clear these unnecessary scripts, the browser can finally focus on rendering, interaction handling, and checkout functionality.
 Leaving them in place creates a compounding disaster.
 Because ghost scripts continuously consume processing time, they create severe rendering delays.
 This underlying architectural flaw is deeply tied to what Liquid bloat does to your LCP.

 Every millisecond a ghost script delays your analytics or checkout logic is a moment where a customer might abandon their session.
 If you want to understand the exact financial penalty of this delay, you must see how ghost scripts affect your CVR.
+To put a dollar number on that penalty against your specific category benchmark, the Shopify CVR benchmarks by niche post shows exactly how far below benchmark ghost script bloat typically pushes stores.
 In eCommerce, milliseconds literally dictate revenue.
 After we cleaned our client's architecture, network requests plummeted, scripting time dropped drastically, and the mobile experience became completely fluid.

 Forensic Cleanup Framework